mtrudel/thousand_island/README.md

 beginning the shutdown sequence the `ThousandIsland.ShutdownListener` will cause the listening socket to shut down, which in turn will cause all of the `Acceptor` processes to shut down as well.
-At this point all that is left in the supervision tree are several layers of Supervisors and whatever `Connection` processes were in progress when shutdown was initiated.
-At this point, standard Supervisor shutdown timeout semantics give existing connections a chance to finish things up. `Connection` processes trap exit, so they continue running beyond shutdown until they either complete or are `:brutal_kill`ed after their shutdown timeout expires.
+At this point all that is left in the supervision tree are several layers of Supervisors and whatever `Handler` processes were in progress when shutdown was initiated.
+At this point, standard Supervisor shutdown timeout semantics give existing connections a chance to finish things up. `Handler` processes trap exit, so they continue running beyond shutdown until they either complete or are `:brutal_kill`ed after their shutdown timeout expires.